-Before coaching any team, we first expose them to these 10 mindsets with lots of examples of each in action through our Foundations playbook.
+Before coaching any team, we first expose them to these 10 mindsets with many examples of each in action through our Foundations playbook.

 Mindset shift is like a good tea — some steeping time is required and it can’t be rushed.

-If you’d like to take a deeper dive into these mindsets yourself, head on over to the Continuous Innovation Academy and sign-up for the Foundations playbook — it’s free.
+If you’d like to dive deeper into these mindsets, head over to the Continuous Innovation Academy and sign up for the Foundations playbook — it’s free.

 Before building a skyscraper, you have to seemingly move in the opposite direction, digging a multi-story hole for the foundation.